 Gnotobiotic and Germ-Free Animals

 TransPharm Preclinical Solutions is a full-service contract research organization specializing exclusively in microbiology and infectious disease research.
 We regularly perform efficacy testing of novel antimicrobial therapeutics in mice and rats.
-Some specialized studies require gnotobiotic, or germ-free, animals.
-While the average mouse or rat is home to trillions of commensal bacteria and fungi in places like the skin, nose, and gut, gnotobiotic animals are devoid of these microbes.
+Some specialized studies require gnotobiotic or germ-free animals.
+While the average mouse or rat is home to trillions of commensal bacteria and fungi in places like the skin, nose, and gut, germ-free animals are devoid of these microbes.
 Gnotobiotic animals, rather, have a known and defined flora.

-In order to maintain this germ-free condition, the animals’ environment must be carefully controlled.
-TransPharm uses freestanding bioBubble® clean rooms in our vivarium to house gnotobiotic mice.
+In order to maintain these conditions, the animals’ environment must be carefully controlled.
+TransPharm uses freestanding bioBubble® clean rooms in our vivarium to house gnotobiotic and germ-free mice.
 These soft-walled, positive pressure enclosures are attached to energy-efficient motors which allow the bubble to undergo 80-100 air changes per hour of HEPA-filtered air.
 The walls are made of clear vinyl, allowing visual access without compromising biocontainment, and the entire system is extremely durable.
 Our bioBubbles® have been in continuous operation for over 11 years.